 In February 2019, in response to a perceived nationwide increase in both the frequency and lethality of targeted violence incidents, particularly mass targeted violence, Governor Ron DeSantis directed the department to collaborate with Florida's law enforcement community in developing and implementing a unified, statewide strategy to mitigate and prevent threats of targeted violence and provide appropriate training through CJSTC.
-In January 2020, the department published Florida's Strategy for Targeted Violence Prevention, which proposes to establish and maintain a permanent, operational capability via its RDSTFs to identify, assess and manage persons who may pose a threat of targeted violence in Florida.
+In January 2020, the department published Florida's Strategy for Targeted Violence Prevention, which proposes to establish and maintain a permanent, operational capability via its RDSTFs to identify, assess, and manage persons who may pose a threat of targeted violence in Florida.
 The 2020 Legislature funded the department to begin implementation of this cutting-edge strategy.
-The department plans to implement its Targeted Violence Prevention Program to provide behavioral threat assessment and management services statewide in November 2021.
-This program will enhance FDLE's protective services, domestic security, counterterrorism and intelligence missions.
+The department implemented its Targeted Violence Prevention Program to provide behavioral threat assessment and management services statewide in November 2021.
+FDLE regional offices have established multi-disciplinary teams with local law enforcement partners and other professional disciplines within the communities.
+FDLE provides a 40-hour Behavioral Threat Assessment and Management (BTAM) training to local law enforcement partners designed to provide a strong foundation in behavioral threat assessment and management.
+These teams are instrumental in utilizing the BTAM methodology on persons of concern in each region.
+This program enhances FDLE's protective services, domestic security, counterterrorism, and intelligence missions.